 In Asir, the team worked in remote villages and abandoned houses close to collapse, recording mural paintings in the qut tradition, which display a complex language of geometry and colour, unique to Asir.

-In addition to the recording work, Art Jameel offered a workshop, based at the Jameel House of Traditional Arts / Jeddah, with theory and practical instruction for local Saudi artists in how to use these technologies and skills for recording heritage and in a contemporary setting.
+In addition to the recording work, Art Jameel offered a workshop, based at the Jameel House of Traditional Arts in Jeddah, with theory and practical instruction for local Saudi artists in how to use these technologies and skills for recording heritage and in a contemporary setting.

 Into the future, we see opportunities to apply these technologies in creative enterprises, empowering communities and preserving traditions and culture in a sustainable way.